 Ease of Install — Vehicle Belt

-safest location to place the seat.
+If you plan to install your seat in the center position of your vehicle or it doesn't have LATCH anchors, then you will need to know more about installing your seat with the vehicle belt so you can master the details to ensure a secure fit.
+Many center seats do not offer LATCH anchors, even though it is the safest location to place the seat.
 Even if you don't plan to do this, most of the seats in this review have a limit on how large your child can be and still use the LATCH installation.
-Most are rated to about 40 – 50 pounds of child weight before the seat will need to be installed using the vehicle belt.
+Most are rated to about 40 — 50 pounds of child weight before the seat will need to be installed using the vehicle belt.
 Given that many of the seats have a weight limit from 50-80 pounds, you can easily see that your child could be using the seat for an extended period of time installed with the vehicle belt only.

-However, there is no need to despair because we are going to tell you which seats were the easiest to install using the belt and give you information on installing them properly or where to get help if you are unsure or something doesn't seem right.
+Don't despair!
+We are going to tell you which seats were the easiest to install using the belt and give you information on installing them properly or where to get help if you are unsure or something doesn't seem right.

 Find a Child Car Seat Inspection Station or Professional in Your Area